neanverg/neanverg/README.md

 <h2 align="left">Hi 👋!
-I'm Nean and I'm a DevOps, from Iloilo, PH</h2>
+I'm Nean and I'm an IT Specialist, from Iloilo, PH</h2>

 ###
-I specialize in DevOps and Software Development.
+I specialize in IT and Software/Web Development.

-Currently studying Cybersecurity & Machine Learning.

 <div align="center">